 The Company's executive compensation program utilizes a mix of base salary, annual and long-term cash incentives, equity awards and standard benefits to attract and retain highly qualified executives and maintain a strong relationship between executive pay and Company performance.
-Ninety-three percent (93%) of the votes cast on the "say-on-pay" proposal last year were voted in support of the compensation of our named executive officers set forth in the Compensation Discussion and Analysis, the Summary Compensation Table and the related compensation tables and narratives in last year's Proxy Statement.
-The Compensation Committee will continue to consider results from future stockholder advisory votes, as well as input from its stockholders between meetings, in its ongoing evaluation of the Company's executive compensation programs and practices.
+Sixty-seven percent (67%) of the votes cast on the Say-on-Pay proposal last year were voted in support of the compensation of our named executive officers set forth in the Compensation Discussion and Analysis, the Summary Compensation Table and the related compensation tables and narratives in last year's Proxy Statement.
+In connection with last year's Say-on-Pay vote, the Company reached out to 15 of our largest stockholders representing approximately 51.0% of our shares of Common Stock outstanding (the "Stockholder Outreach Group") in order to discuss their views and understanding of the Company's compensation practices.